Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

     url

 As a closing note, I wanted to share the "old" way of using Tweepy.
-Before the Cursor method was introduced, the process of sending multiple queries until you collected your maximum number of tweets all had to be handled manually.
+Before the Cursor method was introduced, the process of sending multiple queries until you collected your maximum number of tweets had to be handled manually.
 You will often see old implementations online which do so, but when possible you should use the Cursor instead.
 I've included an example of our search query using the "old" way below.
 I hope the example will help you recognize and update any out of date implementations you may come across in your own work.

 ```python